sharifpour/browser-use-node/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment:

-* Demonstrating empathy and kindness toward other people
+* Using welcoming and inclusive language
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being respectful of differing viewpoints and experiences
-* Giving and gracefully accepting constructive feedback
+* Gracefully accepting constructive criticism
-* Accepting responsibility and apologizing to those affected by our mistakes
-* Focusing on what is best for the overall community
+* Focusing on what is best for the community
+* Showing empathy towards other community members

-Examples of unacceptable behavior include:
+Examples of unacceptable behavior:

 * The use of sexualized language or imagery, and sexual attention or advances
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting